trickstereagle/MYSQL-DELETE-UPDATE-COMMAND-SYNTAX-CHECKER-USING-YACC/Merged/report.md

 ### Submitted to : Dr. Ankit Rajpal

 ## Aim
+The objective  is to design a compiler for MySQL language to check the syntax of DELETE and UPDATE operations.

+## Description
-The aim of this project is to design a compiler for MySQL language to execute DELETE and UPDATE operations.
-The compiler will analyze the syntax and generate an executable file.
-The lexical analyzer will scan the input code and generate tokens that will be used by the parser to create a parse tree.
+The compiler consists of two components viz.
+Lexical analyser and Syntax analyser. <br>Lexical analyzer will scan the input code and generate tokens that will be consumed by the syntax analyser to create a parse tree.

 ## Lex Code:
 ``` c